 We also have discussed a dynamical origin of the CP-like symmetry and the fate of the CP-like symmetry.
-It has turned out that the a proper CP and the CP-like transformations can be mutually converted through the SSB, where it is found that the mechanisms of the multiplet splitting/merging play an important role.
-As we have pointed out that the emergence of CP-like symmetry is not directly related to the absence of the CIA, CP-like symmetric models with a wider class of internal symmetry groups can be obtained from a proper CP symmetric models through the SSB.
+It has turned out that a proper CP and a CP-like transformation can be mutually converted through the SSB, where it is found that the mechanisms of the multiplet splitting/merging play an important role.
+As we have pointed out that the emergence of CP-like symmetry is not directly related to the absence of the CIA, CP-like symmetric models with a wider class of internal symmetry groups can be obtained from proper CP symmetric models through the SSB.
 Various examples of spontaneous CP violation/restoration have been explicitly shown, in which we have provided a simple way to construct a CP-like symmetric model with continuous symmetries from an underlying proper CP symmetric theory via the SSB.
 Our results suggest that some quantum charge under a continuous symmetry may be defined to be invariant under the CP-like transformation.
 The CP-like symmetric model may shed light on the origin of the physical CP violation and simultaneously provides us with novel frameworks for new physics.

 Our analyses can be extended to other symmetries such as local (gauge) symmetry and the modular symmetry.
-The modular symmetry includes C and P transformation in its nature, which also acts on the flavor symmetry as an automorphism.
+The modular symmetry includes CP transformation in its nature, which also acts on the flavor symmetry as an automorphism.
 It would be also possible to generalize the non-CP automorphisms.
 The above generalizations and applications to phenomenology may be interesting and will be studied elsewhere.